Radiation reaction for spinning black-hole scattering: Infrared divergence of the two-loop eikonal

-one can extract the total radiated angular momentum $J^{\mathrm{rad}}$ where $J=bp$ is the total angular momentum in the center-of-mass frame.
-In particular, inverting this formula and discarding the radiated energy contribution, that starts at $\mathcal{O}(G^3)$, one gets the radiated angular momentum at $\mathcal{O}(G^2)$, denoted here by $J^{\mathrm{rad}}_2$.
+where $J=bp$ is the initial angular momentum in the center-of-mass frame, one can extract, inverting \eqref{F8.6} and discarding the contribution of the energy loss that starts at $\mathcal{O}(G^3)$, the contribution to the angular momentum loss at $\mathcal{O}(G^2)$, denoted here by $J^{\mathrm{loss}}_2$, which is entirely given by zero-frequency gravitons \cite{DiVecchia:2022owy}.

 Note that the scattering angle can be only defined in the aligned-spin configuration.
 Indeed, when the two spin vectors are not aligned, the scattering dynamics is not planar and the asymptotic scattering planes at $t=-\infty$ and $t=\infty$ will not coincide and there are rather two scattering angles \cite{Bern:2020buy}.
 In this case, the angular momentum in the center-of-mass frame is radiated in both directions orthogonal to $\mathbf{p}$ \cite{Jakobsen:2021zvh}.
 In our kinematics setup described after equations \eqref{F3}, it means that the radiated angular momentum has non-vanishing components along $x^1$ and $x^2$.
 In the rest of this section we compute the infrared divergent part of $\mathrm{Im}\,2\delta_2$.